On Tuesday May 11 at 4pm MST to Wednesday May 12 at 12noon MST we are performing scheduled maintenance on our student and application system .

-This program provides space and focused time for musicians of all genres to concentrate on artistic development while working on projects that can be either individually or group/ensemble based.
+This program provides space and focused time for musicians interested in all genres of keyboard centered music to concentrate on artistic development while working on projects that can be either individually or group/ensemble based.
+You may be working with keyboards you are familiar with or looking to expand your understanding of old or new technologies in keyboard instruments.

-Those interested in additional professional development can choose to apply for the role of Artistic Associate and act as the liaison between faculty and musicians for the duration of the program.
-An individual of exceptional musical ability and maturity will be offered a unique opportunity to be involved in the delivery and event curation of the Banff Musicians in Residence (BMiR) program.
-The Artistic Associate will liaise between the visiting artists and resident musicians as well as Music programming and production staff.
+Those interested in additional professional development can apply for the role of Artistic Associate and act as the liaison between faculty and musicians for the program's duration.
+An individual of exceptional musical ability and maturity will be offered this unique opportunity to be involved in the delivery and event curation of the Banff Musicians in Residence program.
+The Artistic Associate will liaise between visiting artists and resident musicians as well as Music programming and production staff.

 What does the program offer?